thorncp/lgtm/README.md

 # Random PR Emoji

 Selects a random emoji that's appropriate to be used while reviewing a pull request.
-The set of emoji are ones I feel are positive or neutral and wouldn't imply
+The set of emoji are ones I feel are positive or neutral.
+It's entirely possible and very likely that some inappropriate emoji were looked over.
+Please open an issue of a pull request if you encounter one!

 ## Why?